abpframework/abp/docs/en/Local-Event-Bus.md

 `ILocalEventBus` can be [injected](Dependency-Injection.md) and used to publish a local event.

-**Example: Publish an event when the stock count of a product changes**
+**Example: Publish a local event when the stock count of a product changes**

 ````csharp
 using System;